 The Signature Generator runs under the control of the application server behind the single sign-on system.
 It creates the signed user credentials token; the token is digitally signed (encrypted) using the KeyMaster private key.
-A Liberator server can use this token to validate an end-user's login to the server.
+A Liberator server can use this token to validate an end user's login to the server.

 The Signature Generator is usually an application server module.
-A useable Signature Generator is provided with the KeyMaster product, as a Java servlet.
+A useable Signature Generator is provided with the Java-based KeyMaster product, as a Java servlet.
 You can customize this servlet as required, or you can use it to guide the design of a similar module in another technology.
+You can also use the KeyMaster.NET SDK to implement a Signature Generator that runs as a Microsoft .NET application (typically deployed as an ASP.NET web page) - see the KeyMaster.NET API Reference.

-Also see the note on public key cryptography and digital signatures 24.
+Also see the note on public key cryptography and digital signatures 287.